Xen or KVM: Open-source hypervisors compared

-When it comes to open-source virtualisation and the question of whether to use KVM or Xen as a hypervisor, the answer may seem clear at first glance.
-KVM appears to have taken the lead in what was once a close race, especially since it became an integral part of Red Hat Linux.
-However, the question is not entirely settled, as Xen should not be disregarded in open-source virtualisation, as it also offers its own advantages.
-Let's take a closer look at the topic.
+When it comes to open-source virtualisation and the question of whether to use KVM or Xen as the hypervisor, the answer may at first glance seem obvious.
+KVM appears to have won the race, which was long a neck-and-neck contest — not least since it became an integral part of Red Hat Linux.
+That said, the question is not quite that clear-cut: Xen should not be dismissed in open-source virtualisation, as it certainly offers advantages.
+We examine the topic in somewhat greater depth.

-One fundamental difference with Xen is that it is undeniably a Type-1 hypervisor.
-This distinction is not as clear with KVM, as even experts disagree on the type of hypervisor KVM is.
+One of Xen's fundamental differences is that it is clearly and indisputably a Type-1 hypervisor.
+With KVM this is by no means so clear — experts disagree about which type of hypervisor KVM actually is.
 We have already covered more about hypervisor types and the fundamental differences in server virtualisation in our guide.

-Also, learn about the difference compared to container virtualisation, as in the case of LXC vs KVM.
+Also see the difference to container virtualisation in the case of LXC vs KVM.

-To what extent this affects performance in practice can only be tested on an individual system: Theoretically, performance is better, but whether this translates to your own server in practice needs to be tested.
+How this plays out in practice can, however, only be tested on an individual system: in theory the performance is better; whether this actually affects your own server in practice will need to be tested.

-More about KVM servers and some providers for server solutions:
+More about KVM servers and some providers of server solutions:

-Furthermore, if a virtual machine goes rogue under KVM, it almost inevitably affects the entire server and usually all other VMs, as the host kernel always sees the entire hardware.
-With Xen, such a scenario is simply impossible, as the hypervisor manages the hardware.
-Problems with a VM always remain confined to that specific VM.
-Depending on the use case for the open-source virtualisation being used, this can be an important point in individual cases.
+On top of that: if a virtual machine goes rogue under KVM, it will almost inevitably affect the entire server and usually all other VMs, because the host kernel always sees the whole hardware.
+With Xen this is simply impossible, since the hypervisor manages the hardware.
+Problems with a VM therefore remain confined to that VM.
+Depending on the use case for your chosen open-source virtualisation, this can be an important consideration.

-When "passing through" the server hardware to the VMs, Xen is more thorough, but the advantage is not as significant anymore, as both systems handle this quite well.
-Significant differences in this aspect of open-source virtualisation are unlikely to be found in either system.
+When "passing through" (passthrough) the server hardware to the VMs, Xen is a little more thorough; however, the advantage is no longer so significant, as both actually handle it quite well.
+You are unlikely to notice major differences between the two systems in this respect for open-source virtualisation.

-More about Xen servers and some providers for server solutions:
+More about Xen servers and some providers of server solutions:

 KVM vs Xen: Conclusion

-KVM is the quasi-standard, no question.
-However, Xen still emerges as a good and often advantageous alternative, equally future-proof and now with almost as little effort to install and set up.
-Whether the potential benefits of Xen will have a corresponding impact on your own server can only be determined on a case-by-case basis.
+KVM is the de facto standard, no question.
+However, Xen still proves to be a good and in many cases advantageous alternative; it is equally future-proof and can now be installed and configured with almost as little effort.
+Whether Xen's potential advantages will have an impact on your own server can only be determined on a case-by-case basis.

-Testing is recommended nonetheless - and Xen should definitely be considered as a valid alternative to KVM.
+You should definitely test it — and certainly consider Xen as a valid alternative to KVM.

-Our article is based on our own experiences and research, as well as information from external sources.
+Our article is based on our own experience and research as well as information from external sources.

 https://www.redhat.com/de/topics/virtualization/what-is-KVM (Information from the owner of the KVM developer)